AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-Every private unit and each of its descendants, P, that have visible state
+Every private unit and each of its descendants, that have visible state
    shall for each declaration in the visible state:

    * connect the declaration to an encapsulating state abstraction by